SAP-samples/teched2025-DA267/exercises/ex6_pex_calc/ex6.1_data_action/README.md

 Now, we want to calculate personnel expenses.
 We pretend that this is only base salary.
 Let's first understand how we want to calculate them.
 We will use the following measures/accounts:
 - FTE measure (`FTE`) --> number of employees in full-time equivalents
-- Salary Assumptions account (ÀSSUM`) --> to hold the assumed average salary per 1 FTE
+- Salary Assumptions account (`ASSUM`) --> to hold the assumed average salary per 1 FTE
 - Personnel Expenses account (`PERS`) --> to hold the calculated salary value (FTE * Salary Assumptions)

 We will use a data action to calculate the salaries.
 It shall first populate the average salaries based on a user parameter and then multiply the FTE by the maintained assumption.